 'We shall remember them'

 The Memorial's Hall of Memories is currently closed while earthquake strengthening work takes place.
-Along with the ongoing Memorial Park construction work, we are not offering any educational visits in 2014 due to the limited access to the Memorial.
+Along with the ongoing Memorial Park construction work, we are not offering any educational visits in 2014 and early 2015 due to the limited access to the Memorial.
 However do contact us if you have any questions.

 Curator Paul Riley talking to a school group.